Last Updated on

+Here we look at women’s Edwardian hairstyles, from the fictional beauty of the Gibson Girl to the huge pompadours worn to support the enormous hats of the decade.
 We also look at hair accessories and give a nod to the hats of the era, as they had such an influence on a woman’s hairstyle.

 King Edward VII was an affable, good mannered and diplomatic man, who reigned with Queen Alexander by his side, until his death in 1910.

-Influences on Fashion
+Influences on Edwardian Hairstyles

 Paris for the Ladies

 Paris was the dictator of Edwardian women’s fashion in Britain and America, while London influenced men’s apparel.
 Therefore, women in Britain and America had very similar hairstyles due to the shared Paris influence.
 The influence not only included the hairstyles, but the accessories worn in the hair.

 Ah, the fictional Gibson Girl.
 She came about in the satirical pen-and-ink-illustrated stories created by American illustrator Charles Dana Gibson from the late Victorian era to the early 1910s.